uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 We saw earlier that 64 unique patterns can be made using 6 dots in Braille.
 A dot corresponds to a bit, because both dots and bits have 2 different possible values.

-Count how many different characters &ndash; upper-case letters, lower-case letters, numbers, and symbols &ndash; that you could type into a text editor using your keyboard.
+Count how many different characters &ndash; upper case letters, lower case letters, numbers, and symbols &ndash; that you could type into a text editor using your keyboard.
 (Don’t forget to count both of the symbols that share the number keys, and the symbols to the side that are for punctuation!)

 {panel type="jargon-buster"}

 # Characters

-The collective name for upper-case letters, lower-case letters, numbers, and symbols is *characters* e.g. a, D, 1, h, 6, \*, ], and ~ are all characters.
+The collective name for upper case letters, lower case letters, numbers, and symbols is *characters* e.g. a, D, 1, h, 6, \*, ], and ~ are all characters.
 Importantly, a space is also a character.

 {panel end}